sslover/designing-for-data-personalization/syllabus.md

         * [Instagram - Requires getting authenticated](https://instagram.com/developer/)
         * [Twitter - Requires getting authenticated](https://dev.twitter.com/rest/public)

-    * Write a JS script that gets the above data and generates in it on a webpage in an interesting way.
+    * Write a simple JS script that gets the above data and generates in it on a webpage in an interesting way.
 Make it interactive based on at least one JS event: user input, clicks, scrolling, etc. Some options:
         * Make your CV/Resume into a simple interactive data experience.
 Generate visuals on the page based on the data and create a few key user interactions.
         * Detect the user's location via the browser and do something based on it (see [this resource in getting geolocation from the browser](http://www.w3schools.com/html/html5_geolocation.asp))
         * Tell a simple data story about your family, pets, favorite bands, etc.